OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

     </table>
     ```

-5. Now we need to finish tying this all together.
+5. Now, finish tying this all together.
 Go back to the **Views\GroupSearch GroupMembers** view and replace the first `<tr>` under the `foreach` statement with the following.
-This will allow you to click on a member of a group, and show more details about that user.
+This will allow you to click a member of a group, and show more details about that user.
     ```xml
     <tr onclick="location.href = '@(Url.Action("ShowProfile", "UserSearch", new { userId = user.Id }))'">
     ```
-5. Finally, we need to hook up the paging with a next button control in the **GroupMembers** view.
+5. Finally, we need to connect the paging with a next button control in the **GroupMembers** view.
 Find the comment that says *Add a next button* and replace with:
     ```xml
     @{
     Dictionary<string, object> attributes2 = new Dictionary<string, object>();